Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Constraining the Lipschitz Constant

 \section{Constraining the Lipschitz Constant}

-The assumption motivating our work is that the Lipschitz constant of a feed-forward neural network enables control of how well the model will generalise to new data.
-Using the composition property of Lipschitz functions, we have shown that the Lipschitz constant of a network is the product of the Lipschitz constants of each layer.
-Thus, controlling the Lipschitz constant of a network can be accomplished by constraining the Lipschitz constant of each layer in isolation by performing constrained optimisation when training the network.
+The assumption motivating our work is that adjusting the Lipschitz constant of a feed-forward neural network controls how well the model will generalise to new data.
+Using the composition property of Lipschitz functions, we have shown that the Lipschitz constant of a network is the product of the Lipschitz constants associated with its layers.
+Thus, controlling the Lipschitz constant of a network can be accomplished by constraining the Lipschitz constant of each layer in isolation.
+This can be achieved by performing constrained optimisation when training the network.
 In practice, we pick a single hyperparameter, $\lambda$, and use it to control the upper bound of the Lipschitz constant for each layer.
 This means the network as a whole will have a Lipschitz constant less than or equal to $\lambda^d$, where $d$ is the depth of the network.

 The easiest way to adapt existing deep learning methods to allow for constrained optimisation is to introduce a projection step and perform a variant of the projected stochastic gradient method.
 In our particular problem, because each parameter matrix is constrained in isolation, it is straightforward to project any infeasible parameter values back into the set of feasible matrices.
-Specifically, after each weight update step we must check that none of the weight matrices (including the filter banks in the convolutional layers) are violating the Lipschitz constant constraints.
+Specifically, after each weight update step, we must check that none of the weight matrices (including the filter banks in the convolutional layers) are violating the constraint on the Lipschitz constant.
 If the weight update has caused a weight matrix to leave the feasible set, we must replace the resulting matrix with the closest matrix that does lie in the feasible set.
-This can all be accomplished with the projection function,
+This can all be accomplished with the projection function